ValentinChCloud/SAT-lua/README.md

 It's a simple Lua library for performing collision detection of simple 2D shapes.
 It uses the [Separating Axis Theorem](http://en.wikipedia.org/wiki/Hyperplane_separation_theorem)

+The aim is to keep it simple as possible, so you don't change the structure of your code and how you store values.

+Also it's a first try, contributions are welcome;

 It supports detecting collisions between:
  - Circles - Circles
  - Circles - Convex polygons
  - Convex polygons - Convex polygons

-If a circle is involved in the collision, it returns the points of a collision on the circle.
+If a circle is involved in the collision, it returns the point of collision on the circle.

 It's released under the MIT license.